rasheedamir/fmu-core/README.md

 16. Date Time Utility _Joda-Time_
 17. _Hamcrest_ - A library of matcher objects (also known as constraints or predicates) allowing assertThat style JUnit assertions.
 18. _Spring Test_ — integration test support for Spring applications.
-19. _Junit_ — The de-facto standard for unit testing Java applications.

 ###Code Base
 1. Download and install Git.
 2. Right the folder which you want to be the home for the codebase, and choose Git Bash.(For integration of IntelliJ with Git, refer to  the section below _Setting Up the Environment->IntelliJ_ point 4 onward)